Archives: War — or Something Else (1923)

 ♦

-George W. Pepper (1867-1961) was a prominent Philadelphia lawyer and Republican senator from Pennsylvania from 1922-1927, as well as one of the most significant Episcopal lay leaders of his time.
-He served on various national church boards and as a long-time deputy to General Convention, and wrote several books of devotion and church history.
+George W. Pepper (1867-1961) was a prominent Philadelphia lawyer and Republican senator from Pennsylvania from 1922 to 1927, as well as one of the most significant Episcopal lay leaders of his time.
+He served on various national church boards and as a longtime deputy to General Convention, and wrote several books of devotion and church history.
 Pepper shared the isolationism of his Republican colleagues, and his proposals for a “non-coercive” league never gained serious traction.

-Only one of the three candidates in the 1924 presidential election, John W. Davis of West Virginia, was a supporter of the League, and it did not emerge as a major campaign issue.
-Calvin Coolidge won the election in landslide.
+Only one of the three candidates in the 1924 presidential election, John W. Davis of West Virginia, was a supporter of the league, and it did not emerge as a major campaign issue.
+Calvin Coolidge won the election in a landslide.

-The League of Nations formally dissolved in 1946 to make way for a new, more vigorous organization with similar aims and the added benefit of full American endorsement—the United Nations Organization.
+The League of Nations formally dissolved in 1946 to make way for a new, more vigorous organization with similar aims and the added benefit of full American endorsement—the United Nations.